 The Board seeks to balance the depth of experience and institutional knowledge of current members with the need for renewal and new perspectives that may be brought by new nominees.
 The Board's renewal policy does not impose an arbitrary retirement age, but sets a guideline that independent directors may serve up to a maximum of 15 years, assuming they are re-elected annually and meet applicable legal requirements.
-Most recently, with the acquisition of Otis, the Board has seen significant renewal, with three new board members added.
-André Fortier, Chairman of the Board, was appointed a director in 2005 and has hit the maximum guidelined under the Policy.
-In light of the Otis transaction, significant renewal to the Board and in the interest of providing continuity in direction of the Corporation, the Nominating and Corporate Governance Committee recommended to the Board that Mr. Fortier be nominated for election at the Meeting to act as a director for the forthcoming year.
+Most recently, with the acquisition of Otis in April 2020, the Board saw significant renewal, with three new board members added.
+Further, Ms. Anna Ladd-Kruger was appointed to the Board after stepping down as the Corporation's CFO & VP Corporate Development.
+André Fortier, Chairman of the Board, was appointed a director in 2005 and has hit the maximum term-limit guide-lined under the Policy.
+In light of the Otis transaction, significant renewal to the Board and in the interest of providing continuity in direction of the Corporation and maintaining fully independent Committees, the Nominating and Corporate Governance Committee recommended to the Board that Mr. Fortier be nominated for election at the Meeting to act as a director for the forthcoming year.